lpotgieter/lpotgieter/README.md

 - 👋 Hi, I’m Lizel Potgieter (@lpotgieter)
 - 👀 I’m interested in Evolutionary Biology, Bioinformatics, Arduino things
-- 📫 How to reach me: lizel.potgieter@slu.se, or Twitter L73217
+- 📫 How to reach me: lizel.potgieter@slu.se

 <!---
 lpotgieter/lpotgieter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.